AustinMoninger/mac-dev-setup/README.md

   <img src="https://user-images.githubusercontent.com/28496268/43357865-a2c3bb6e-924d-11e8-91e2-3bcfd528a9bd.png" width="9%" height="9%">
 </a>

 Here are some preferences I like to tweak on my new Mac.
 (All the ones that I could not find `defaults write` commands for that is.
-The rest of my preferences can be run with the `setupOS.sh` file in this repository).
+The rest of my preferences can be run with the `setup.sh` file in this repository).

 * **Finder > Preferences**